RickHoreman/ATP/README.md

     え！？ //Else code block.
     ```
   - Intuitive right? :D
-- Over at Sadge Inc. (not a real incorporation) we don't care if you want to put all you code on one line (there may be exceptions), so we need an endline character.
+- Over at Sadge Inc. (not a real incorporation) we don't care if you want to put all your code on one line (there may be exceptions), so we need an endline character.
   - For assignments and if statements the `です` and `ですか？` already cover you on this front.
-  - But for other instances you need to use `山` (yama; mountain), if this doesn't make sense to you, just don't ask questions and live your life you ignorant ~~f̼̞͔͒͑̌̒ͬr͔̺͔͋̇ͮ͆ͯ͆͌́i̷̤̤̘ͥ̑ͪ̋̅͜ç̳̓̾͛ͤ̉̆͗ͅk̠̩̜͚͍̄́ͯ́̋̀̊ͅ~~ , if you are that one person who might know why, yes that's why, ofcourse it is.
+  - But for other instances you need to use `山` (yama; mountain), if this doesn't make sense to you, just don't ask questions and live your life you ignorant..., if you are that one person who might know why, yes that's why, ofcourse it is.
 - The numbers Mason, what do they mean!?
   - All numbers (only positive ints really supported, can get negative by subtracting from 0 :) ) must be written in ___Completely Correct Japanese™___.
   - The maximum lexable single number is 九万九千九百九十九 (99999), if you need something higher, it's basic math :).
+  - We use `〇` (maru) for `0`, it might not be _the_ most correct thing to use, but it's a single character (rather than something like ゼロ) and it looks good ¯\\\_(ツ)\_/¯.
 - Code blocks are c++ style (indents dont matter) so we need code block open and closing characters...
+  - For code block open we use `OwO` instead of `{`
-  - For code block open we use `OwO` instead of `{`&nbsp;&nbsp;&nbsp;&nbsp;(I swear I am not a furry it's just that...
-I think something in me broke when I imagined a c++ file
-  - For code block close we use `UwU` instead of `}`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;but all curly brackets are replaced with UwUs and OwOs...
+  - For code block close we use `UwU` instead of `}`
+    - (I swear I am not a furry it's just that...
+I think something in me broke when I imagined a c++ file but all curly brackets are replaced with UwUs and OwOs...
 I sincerely apologise for my misconduct.)

 Oh.